Lance-Kraakman/wifiServerEsp32/README.md

+# @Caleb

-#Here is the link to set up the eclipse editor
+Here is the link to set up the eclipse editor https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md
-https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md

-#im going to create a branch so i can try and make a get request to the esp32 and which wil turn it off/on based on a paramater from the request.
+im going to create a branch so i can try and make a get request to the esp32 and which wil turn it off/on based on a paramater from the request.
 But the msater version of this currently shows the not set variable.

-#The below is why the handshake failed i didnt set it up properly @Caleb.
-Butit did work it just isnt secure :(
-and will give the handshake error on the log if you look at the console thing.
+The below is why the handshake failed i didnt set it up properly @Caleb.
+But the program worked it did work it just isnt secure when you try and send it a request :( and will give the handshake error on the log if you look at the console thing.

 # HTTP server with SSL support using OpenSSL